jg00/proj-ts-react-jsnotenow-sg/packages/cli/README.md

 ## Download and install

-1 From the terminal navigate to a local folder where you want your notes to be stored and then "run npx jsnotenow serve".
+1 From the terminal navigate to a local folder where you want your notes to be stored and then run "npx jsnotenow serve".

 2 Launch your browser and navigate to http://localhost:4005